ginkgobioworks/geckopy/docs/installation.rst

     pip install geckopy[pytfa]

-The required dependeciens for development can be installed with
+The required dependencies for development can be installed with

 .. code-block:: shell